Procedures for Requesting Out-of-Region or International Field Placements

 Some placement choices may not be feasible due to limited resources and availability of qualified social worker to provide supervision.

-International placements will require that students obtain additional medical insurance (available through the UB Medical Insurance office), as well as obtain relevant VISA and vaccinations.
+International placements will require that students obtain additional medical insurance, as well as obtain relevant visa and vaccinations.
 Students should also plan to visit the Financial Aid Office at UB regarding eligibility.

 Students must be in good standing to be eligible for out-of-region or international placements.
 Students cannot be in the midst of an unresolved review process.
 The field education director will assign a faculty liaison before the start of placement to serve as a resource and a source of accountability.